International BaccalaureateDiploma Programme

 The Diploma Programme Core – for students who choose to pursue the IB Full Diploma

-The extended essay asks students to engage in independent research through an in-depth study of a question relating to one of the DP subjects they are studying.
+The extended essay asks students to engage in 4,000-word independent research essay through an in-depth study of a question relating to one of the DP subjects they are studying.
 The world studies extended essay option allows students to focus on a topic of global significance which they examine through the lens of at least two DP subjects.
+Work begins junior year and is completed senior year.

 The marks awarded for each course range from 1 (lowest) to 7 (highest).
 Students can also be awarded up to three additional points for their combined results on theory of knowledge and the extended essay.
 The diploma is awarded to students who gain at least 24 points, subject to certain minimum levels of performance across the whole programme and to satisfactory participation in the creativity, action, service requirement.
 The highest total that a Diploma Programme student can be awarded is 45 points.